 Blog · February 15, 2026

 Most teams default to GPT-5, Claude Sonnet, or Gemini Pro.
-These cost $6–$11 per 1,000 requests at list price.
-Chinese AI labs have shipped models that match or beat those benchmark scores — and when you adjust for token efficiency, the real savings range from 8x to 57x depending on the swap.
+These charge $1.25–$5.00 per million input tokens and $10.00–$25.00 per million output tokens.
+Chinese AI labs have shipped models that match or beat those benchmark scores at a fraction of the price — some as low as $0.10/1M input and $0.30/1M output.

-This isn't a handful of niche models.
-Seven Chinese labs — DeepSeek, Xiaomi, Z AI (Zhipu), Kimi (Moonshot AI), MiniMax, Alibaba (Qwen), and Baidu (ERNIE) — now have models in our database with published pricing and benchmark scores.
-Eight of those models score 39+ on the Intelligence Index, putting them in the same tier as Claude 4.5 Sonnet and GPT-5.
+Nine Chinese labs — DeepSeek, Xiaomi, Z AI (Zhipu), Kimi (Moonshot AI), MiniMax, Alibaba (Qwen), Baidu (ERNIE), ByteDance Seed, and KwaiKAT — now have models in our database with published pricing and benchmark scores.
+Fifteen of those models score 39+ on the Intelligence Index, putting them in the same tier as Claude 4.5 Sonnet and GPT-5.

-All pricing data comes from the MarginDash database: 397 models across 41 vendors, synced daily.
+Pricing data comes from the MarginDash database: 410 models across 43 vendors, synced daily.
+Benchmark scores come from the Artificial Analysis Intelligence Index (AAII).

 The standout Chinese models